 The superintendent shall personally hear and determine the proceeding or may, in his or her discretion, designate a hearing officer to conduct the hearing.
 The hearing officer shall be authorized to administer oaths and to issue subpoenas in conjunction with the proceeding before him or her.
 The hearing shall be bifurcated into a guilt phase and a penalty phase in accordance with procedures set forth in Commissioner's Regulations.
-A stenographic transcript of the hearing shall be required.
+A record of the hearing shall be maintained but a stenographic transcript of the hearing shall not be required and a tape recording of the proceeding shall be deemed a satisfactory record.
 The hearing officer shall make findings of fact and recommendations as to the appropriate measure of discipline to the superintendent.
 The report of the hearing officer shall be advisory only, and the superintendent may accept all or any part thereof.